On this page

 - provide a good return on the contractor’s investment.

-Hirers that engage a forestry contractor for 30 days or more must make sure they give the contractor the rates and cost schedule that relates to their vehicle or forestry equipment.
+Hirers that engage a forestry contractor for 30 days or more (or for a total period of at least 30 days in any 3-month period) must make sure they give the contractor the rates and costs schedule that relates to their vehicle or forestry equipment.

 The relevant schedule must be given:

-- at least three business days before the contractor is engaged, if the contract is for a period of at least 30 days; or
+- at least 3 business days before the contractor is engaged, if the contract is for a period of at least 30 days; or

-- on the 30th day, if the forestry contractor is engaged for a total period of at least 30 days in any three-month period.
+- on the 30th day, if the forestry contractor is engaged for a total period of at least 30 days in any 3-month period.

-From 1 May 2020, hirers may face penalties if they fail to meet these obligations.
-Learn more about your legal obligations under the Owner Drivers and Forestry Contractors Act 2005.
+Hirers and freight brokers may face penalties if they fail to meet these obligations.
+Learn more about the legal obligations of hirers and freight brokers.